ink-splatters/ahead-of-nixpkgs/README.md

 # Edge Sharper

-when the bleeding edge is not bleeding enough
+when the bleeding edge is not bleeding enough: opinionated collection of nixpkgs packages, patched to use their latest upstream version

 ## Motivation